iAndyHD3/GeodeLua/README.md

 CCDirector.replaceScene(dir, scene)
 ```

-this code is currently hardcoded to run on `MenuLayer::onMoreGames`, but hooks are planned so it would look like this:
+this code is currently hardcoded to run on `MenuLayer::onMoreGames` however hooks are planned and it would look like this:

 ```lua
 include("CreatorLayer")